InLexIA, the AI translation solution for Ibexa DXP

 Developers

-• Define the types of content to be translated
+• Define the elements to be translated

-• Define front page block attributes
+• For front page block attributes

-• Connect other translation engines via API
+• Connect other translation engines or AI via API

 • Associate translation rights with certain user roles (e.g. contributors, editors, translators, administrators),